Data classes in Python

 Whew, & that’s a wrap folks

 This post was written by a human & not by artificial intelligence (AI) tools.
-I don't have anything against AI but I am interested in differenciating content created by people versus machines.
+I’m not stating anything against AI here but I am interested in differenciating content created by people versus machines.
 To find out more about the Not by AI badge, please click it.

 If you enjoyed this post, please explore other posts by the topics listed below.